 The dark chocolate and the airiness from the egg foam are a wonderful contrast.
 Warm and comforting!

-I did not have Grand Marnier and substituted Triple Sec
+I didn’t have Grand Marnier and substituted Triple Sec.

-In my 6-qt Kitchenaid, the small amount of yolks and sugar were not really enough for the paddle to grab, so it took longer to get to a light yellow color, about 4 1/2 minutes total.
-Might be different with a hand mixer.
+In my 6-quart Kitchenaid, the small amount of yolks and sugar weren’t enough for the paddle to grab, so it took longer to get to a light yellow color, about 4 1/2 minutes total.
+It might be different with a hand mixer.

-The 25 minutes was perfect timing for my dish and I was super impressed that it didn’t deflate much even after sitting.
-It’s very rich so I would suggest 8 servings or maybe 10 if served with creme anglaise or ice cream.
-We did the mocha version and it was perfect for our coffee-loving household.
+The 25 minutes was perfect timing, and I was super impressed that it didn’t deflate much even after sitting.
+It’s very rich, so I suggest 8 servings or maybe even 10, if served with creme anglaise or ice cream.
+We made the mocha version, and it was perfect for our coffee-loving household.

-I had never made a souffle before so I decided it was time I attempt a dessert that sounds fancy and complicated but is no more complicated than a pudding or custard in cake form.
+I had never made a chocolate soufflé before, so I decided it was time I attempted a dessert that sounded fancy and complicated but was no more complex than a pudding or custard in cake form.

-The results were delicious and, although dark chocolate isn’t the preferred chocolate by the younger crowd in our house, they really did love the texture and taste of this souffle.
-It was a hit and a fun surprise dessert on a Thursday night during the time of quarantine.
+The results of this recipe were delicious, and although dark chocolate isn’t the preferred chocolate by the younger crowd in our house, they really did love the texture and taste of this souffle.
+It was a hit and a fun surprise dessert on a Thursday night during quarantine.

 I used Cointreau for my orange liqueur.
-I initially baked the souffle for 25 minutes, at this point it was set but the interior looked like uncooked batter.
-I opted to bake another 5 minutes, still a bit soft so I erred on the side caution and baked another 5 minutes.
+I initially baked the soufflé for 25 minutes.
+At this point, it was set, but the interior looked like uncooked batter.
+I opted to bake it another 5 minutes, and it was still a bit soft, so I erred on the side caution and baked it another 5 minutes.
 It was a perfect texture, almost like an airy mousse cake, rather delightful!

-This will serve 8.
+This will serve eight.
 With the addition of fresh whipped cream, it would be perfect!